Yandex Cloud

 • Delete the resources you created

-With Data Transfer, you can transfer data from an Object Storage object storage to a Managed Service for MySQL® target cluster.
+Data Transfer enables you to transfer data from Object Storage to a Managed Service for MySQL® target cluster.

 To transfer data: